thaian161/react-playground/5 - Effects-Reducers-Context/README.md

 <br>

+# useEffect

-## 1 - What is "Side Effects" and introducing "useEffect" hook
+## 5.1 - What is "Side Effects" and introducing "useEffect" hook
 Side Effects are:
   - Store data in Browser Storage
   - Send HTTP requests to Backend Servers